ooples/pine_script_docs/source/language/Conditional_structures.rst

   It must be indented by four spaces or a tab.
 - The value assigned to the variable is the return value of the <local_block>, or `na <https://www.tradingview.com/pine-script-reference/v5/#var_na>`__ if no local block is executed.
+- The ``=> <local_block>`` at the end allows you to specify a return value which acts as a default to be used when no other case in the structure is executed.

 Only one local block of a `switch <https://www.tradingview.com/pine-script-reference/v5/#op_switch>`__ structure is executed.
 It is thus a *structured switch* that doesn't *fall through* cases.